DEpt-metagenom/TraDb/README.md

 - `<basename>_dna_mmseqs.log`, `<basename>_aa_mmseqs.log`: MMSeqs2 log of the similarity search using DNA and AA.
 - `<basename>.bed`: Coordinates of the ORFs in the input sequence.
 - `<basename>.gff`: The output of Prodigal (used to identify ORFs) in gff format.

+## License

+This project is licensed under the GNU License.

+You are free to use, modify, and distribute this software in accordance with the terms of the license.
+See the [LICENSE](https://github.com/DEpt-metagenom/TraDb/blob/main/LICENSE) file for details.

 ## Citation